caleb531/automata/joss/paper.md

 - A specialized algorithm for directly constructing a state-minimal DFA accepting a given finite language [@mihov_schulz_2019].

+- A specialized algorithm for directly constructing a minimal DFA recognizing strings containing a given substring [@Knuth77].

 To the authors knowledge, this is the only Python package implementing a number of the algorithms stated above.